Cannabis in the United Kingdom: Recreational drug

-Cannabis is at times linked to young people beginning to smoke tobacco as cannabis is often smoked with tobacco in the United Kingdom, unlike in many other parts of the world.
-As well as the use of tobacco when smoking cannabis, as a spliff, many people in Britain use a "roach card" (card or similar material rolled into a cylinder to serve as a rudimentary filter / structural support).
-As the option of vaporisation becomes more readily available, and as the market for hashish is replaced by herbal cannabis grown in the UK which can be smoked pure in a joint, this association of mixing cannabis with tobacco is becoming weaker.
-The higher relative price of cannabis compared to the rest of the world remains the most likely explanation for the mixing of cannabis with tobacco (although many users do this purely to ensure the "joint" smokes correctly, and to prevent it from going out).

 Mental health concerns

 In February 2015, a team of researchers at the Institute Of Psychiatry, King's College London, led by Dr. Marta Di Forti, found that use of high potency cannabis known as skunk increased the risk of psychosis by three times, compared to non-use.
 The study of 780 people also found the risk of psychosis was five times higher for those who used cannabis every day.

 Industrial cannabis

 Since 1993, the Home Office has been granting licences for the purposes of cultivating and processing cannabis.
 The UK government now provides free business advice and support services for growers and processors of cannabis for fibre.
 They can also issue licences for importing fibre in the form of hemp from abroad.
-The Department for Environment, Food and Rural Affairs (DEFRA) provides help and advice with obtaining financial assistance via the Single Payment Scheme.
-In England further funding may be available from Rural Development Programme for England.

 Animal feed

-Mice, rats and fowl are all known to like cannabis seed, and it is a favoured food amongst some British pigeon fanciers.
-The linnet's fondness of the cannabis seed has earned it the Latin species name of cannabina.
-Cannabis seed is too expensive to be used as general feed stock, but once the oil has been pressed out the remaining seed cake is still nutritious.

 The plant itself has not been used as fodder as too much makes animals sicken, and due to its unpleasant taste they will not eat it unless there is no other food available.
 Hemp hurd, also called shives, is the soft core of the cannabis plant which remains after the fibres are removed, and provides good animal bedding which can absorb more moisture than either straw or wood shavings.

 Boiled cannabis seed is frequently used by British sport fishermen.